Hitting cycles through prescribed vertices or edges: Proofs of the main results

 \subsection{A counterexample to the edge-version in bidirected graphs}

-The following proposition now asserts that the edge-version of~\cref{quest:vertex} does not hold in bidirected graphs: \begin{proposition} For every~$k \in \N$ there is a bidirected graph $B_k$ and a set~$F_k$ of edges of~$B_k$ such that \begin{enumerate}[label=(\arabic*)] \item for any collection $\mathcal{C}$ of edge-disjoint cycles in~$B_k$, we have $|F_k \cap E(\mathcal{C})| \leq 1$, and \item for any edge set $X_k$ of size at most $k$, $B_k - X_k$ contains a cycle meeting~$F_k$. \end{enumerate} \end{proposition}
+The following proposition now asserts that the edge-version of~\cref{quest:vertex} does not hold in bidirected graphs: \begin{proposition} For every~$k \in \N$ there is a bidirected graph $B_k$ and a set~$F_k$ of edges of~$B_k$ such that \begin{enumerate}[label=(\arabic*)] \item for every collection $\mathcal{C}$ of edge-disjoint cycles in~$B_k$, we have $|F_k \cap E(\mathcal{C})| \leq 1$, and \item for every edge set $X_k$ of size at most $k$, $B_k - X_k$ contains a cycle meeting~$F_k$. \end{enumerate} \end{proposition}

 For the proof of~\cref{prop:BidirectedFalse}, we use the following result:

 \begin{theorem}[\cite{bowler2023mengertheorembidirected}*{Theorem~3.3}] For each number~$k \in \N$, there exists a bidirected graph~$A_k$ and distinct vertices~$x$ and~$y$, such that there are no two edge-disjoint~$x$--$y$~paths and for each subset~$S \subseteq E(A_k)$ of size~$k$ there exists an~$x$--$y$~path in~$A_k - S$. \end{theorem}